 NEO Sound was established to preserve this important part of Northeast Ohio’s cultural heritage for future generations and to create an in-depth resource for researchers of all kinds.
 NEO Sound also serves as a vehicle for locally-relevant public programs at the Library and Archives, including lectures, panel discussions, performances, and other events.
-NEO Sound is advised by a group of individuals with extensive knowledge of local music history and archives, representing different aspects of the music scene and the business surrounding it, including the owner and operator of the Beachland Ballroom and Tavern Cindy Barber; Senior Vice President of Marketing and Sponsorship Sales for Live Nation Cleveland and longtime Belkin Productions executive Barry Gabel; local photographer Anastasia Pantsios; journalist Carlo Wolff; Chris Butler of the Waitresses, Tin Huey, and 15-60-75 (The Numbers Band); and Cleveland player, tour manager, show producer and more Marky Ray, with the Rock & Roll Hall of Fame's Senior Director of Library & Archives Andy Leach, Associate Curator Meredith Rutledge-Borger, and Director of Archives Jennie Thomas.
+NEO Sound is advised by a group of individuals with extensive knowledge of local music history and archives, representing different aspects of the music scene and the business surrounding it, including the owner and operator of the Beachland Ballroom and Tavern Cindy Barber; Senior Vice President of Marketing and Sponsorship Sales for Live Nation Cleveland and longtime Belkin Productions executive Barry Gabel; local photographer Anastasia Pantsios; journalist Carlo Wolff; Chris Butler of the Waitresses, Tin Huey, and 15-60-75 (The Numbers Band); and Cleveland player, tour manager, show producer and more Marky Ray, with the Rock & Roll Hall of Fame's Senior Director of Library & Archives Andy Leach, Curator Meredith Rutledge-Borger, Director of Archives Jennie Thomas, and Librarian Laura Moody.